donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 this activity.

 The reason I'm doing this interview, is that I'm the author of the Ruby mutation testing tool [mutant](https://github.com/mbj/mutant).
-Which allows to narrow the semantic coverage gab between tests and the code under test.
-Which is especially helpful in dynlangs as there are other than tests no guarantees for the programs properties.
+Which allows me to narrow the semantic coverage gap between tests and the code.
+Which is especially helpful in dynlangs as there are, other than tests, no guarantees for the programs properties.

 > Can you give an overview of what's mutation testing and the value we can take from it?

 Note that the following definitions are "my" terms, I made up for my activities.
-Its very likely not every tool/literature etc you can find will agree to them.
+Its very likely that not every tool/literature etc you can find, will agree to them.

 Mutation testing is the process to heuristically determine which semantics of your program are not covered by tests.
 It does not replace a type system, a totality checker or a formal proof.
-But it can you get closer to those guarantees.
+But it can get you closer to those guarantees.

 Its based on the process of automatically identifying changes to your code base